cpske/ISP/django/virtualenv.md

 ## Running Python Apps in a Virtual Environment

-You can run Python apps in a *virtual environment* that contains a separate, stand-alone copy of Python and all the Python add-ons that the app requires.
+You can run Python apps in a *virtual environment* that contains a separate, stand-alone copy of Python and all the Python add-ons that the application requires.

-This lets you configure and test apps in a stable environment that isolates them from other Python stuff on your computer.
+A virtual environment lets you configure and test apps in a stable environment that **isolates the app** from other Python stuff on your computer.
+When installing and testing other people's apps, you can install the application's dependencies in its own virtualenv without modifying your own Python installation.
+And, you can delete the virtualenv when you are done using the app.

-A big problem in development is that code runs differently (or not at all!) on different machines due to differences in the version of Python and the add-ons installed.
+A big problem in development is that code runs differently (or not at all!) on different computers due to differences in the version of Python and the add-ons installed.

-This may even happen on *your own* computer if you change the version of Python you use!
+Even on your *own machine*, an app may stop working when you upgrade Python or add-on packages.

-Using a virtual environment mostly eliminates these problems.
+Using a virtual environment eliminates most of these problems.

-### Virtual Environment is Good for Testing Other Apps

-Using a virtual environment is great for testing other people's apps.
-Install and run the app in a virtual env so it does not change the configuration of your own system.
-All the app's dependencies are installed inside the virtual environment (a directory).
-When you are done, just delete it!

 ### Installing Virtualenv

 Python has a package named [virtualenv][virtualenv].
 It is included in some Python distrubutions, otherwise install it using `pip`.

-> Note: if you want to install pip and virtualenv **globally** (instead of your personal python packages dir) then run these commands as root or "admin".
+> Note: if you want to install pip and virtualenv **globally** (instead of your personal python packages dir) then run these commands as root or admin.

 On Linux/MacOS the commands are usually `python3` and `pip3`; on other systems just `python` and `pip`.